Patient Privacy Notice

 The right to data portability

-In some circumstances, we must transfer personal information that you have provided to us to you or (if this is technically feasible another individual/ organisation of your choice.
+In some circumstances, we must transfer personal information that you have provided to us to you or if this is technically feasible to another individual/ organisation of your choice.
 The information must be transferred in an electronic format.

 The right to object to marketing

 Integrated Cardiology solutions does not currently send out marketing information.
 However if this situation were to change you can ask us to stop sending you marketing messages at any time and we must comply with your request.
 You can do this by contacting the DPO via the channels listed at the beginning of this document.

-The right not to be subject to automatic decisions (ie decisions that are made about you by computer alone)
+The right to not be subject to automatic decisions

-You have a right to not be subject to automatic decisions (ie decisions that are made about you by computer alone) that have a legal or other significant effect on you.
+Integrated Cardiology Solutions does not make automatic decisions (that is decisions made by computers without any human input or moderation) that have a legal or other significant effect on you.

 The right to complain to the Information Commissioner’s Office